Cystic Fibrosis European Network

 Please remit payment within 30 days after receipt of your invoice.
 Make sure you specify the correct structured communication (+++xxx/xxxx/xxxxx+++) with your payment.
 Without this reference, your payment cannot be processed automatically, which can cause a delay in the registration of the payment by our financial department, and other problems.

-Payment can be made only by bank transfer and without charges to the beneficiary,
+Payment can be made by bank transfer and without charges to the beneficiary:

 Bank address: Bedrijvenkantoor Leuven, Brusselsesteenweg 100, B-3000 Leuven, Belgium